Gum Disease Causes And Treatment In A Nutshell

 gingivitis diagram periodontitis diagram

-The treatment options for gum disease vary based on the severity.
+The gum treatment vary based on the severity.
 Here are some common treatments.

 Non-surgical treatments